denialofself/Gearworld/README.md

 - Arrow keys control the player character
 - Movement is turn-based; when the player moves, enemies get their turn

+### Maps and Generation
+- World map generation using cellular automata
+- Dungeon generation using Binary Space Partitioning (BSP)
+- Map registry system to track and transition between different maps
+- Themed dungeons with customizable monster and item spawns

+### Items and Inventory
+- Collect and manage items in your inventory
+- Item templates loaded from JSON for easy content creation
+- Different item types (weapons, armor, potions)

+### Combat System
+- Turn-based combat with stats including attack, defense, and health
+- Action point system for controlling movement speed
+- Combat events and damage calculations

 ## Architecture Overview

 The game is built on an Entity-Component-System (ECS) architecture, which provides a flexible and modular way to build game mechanics.